 With FREE Nikon giveaways in hand, approximately 35-45 people attended the tech session.
 While most attendees are in the digital age, we still had several film users.
 However, the level of photographic experience varied throughout the group.
-I tried my best to keep it simple while keeping the attention of the advanced photographers in the room.
-Here is a brief overview of what I discussed.
+I tried my best to keep it simple while keeping the photographic The retail industry expects at least 92% of cameras sold this year to be digital.
+The interesting thing about the "digital boom" is the fact that it has brought back photography.
+People care more about their images now.
+They want GREAT photos, not just snapshots!